-From the 1950s, Hassia Levy-Agron invested all her energy in developing and enhancing the status of artistic dance in Israel, thus leading to its inclusion in general and academic education in Israel.
-In 1951 she established the dance department in the Jerusalem Conservatory of Music and in 1965 founded the dance and movement department in the Jerusalem Rubin Academy of Music which later became the Jerusalem Academy of Music and Dance.
-Her belief in the importance of dance as an educational factor which shapes the human spirit guided her as a pioneer in integrating artistic dance in the educational system.
+From the 1950s on, Hassia Levy-Agron invested all her energy in developing and enhancing the status of artistic dance in Israel, thus leading to its inclusion in general and academic education in Israel.
+In 1951 she established the dance department in the Jerusalem Conservatory of Music and in 1965 she founded the dance and movement department in the Jerusalem Rubin Academy of Music, which later became the Jerusalem Academy of Music and Dance.
+Her belief in the importance of dance as an educational factor that shapes the human spirit guided her as a pioneer in integrating artistic dance in the educational system.

 Levy-Agron always had teachers who appreciated and encouraged her talent.
 They included Jerusalem-based Elsa-Aliza Dublon, a pupil of Mary Wigman, who enabled her to study with Gertrud Kraus in Tel Aviv.
 She summed up the uniqueness of her teachers as follows: “Gertrud gave inspiration, Dublon more tools and [Yardena] Cohen was a symbol of Erez Israeli authenticity.”

 Despite parental resistance, Levy-Agron continued to dance, and then in the early 1940s began to appear as a soloist in artistic and cultural evenings that combined music, dance, and song, organized by the impresario Moshe Vallin.
 Her performances reaped high praise from critics, who appreciated her originality, creativity, and performance skills.